 Researchers have been uncovering the benefits of this particular diet for years.
-In fact, the diet's benefits for heart health were so clear in one 2013 study that researchers ended the study early, saying it was unethical to continue.
+In fact, the diet's benefits for heart health were so clear in one study published in the New England Journal of Medicine that researchers ended the study early, saying it was unethical to continue.

 "I don't know anybody who would turn around from this and say, 'Now that this has been revealed, we should all eat cotton candy and turn away from the Mediterranean diet,'" David Allison, dean of the School of Public Health at Indiana University in Bloomington, tells NPR.

 Scientists in Boston looked at the nutritional data from 4,676 women participating in the Harvard Nurses' Health Study — the well-known ongoing prospective cohort analysis — and discovered that those whose food choices most closely followed a Mediterranean diet had longer telomeres.
 Telomeres are the protective buffers on the ends of chromosomes and can be used as a biomarker of aging; the longer they are, the better.

 "We know that having shorter telomeres is associated with a lower life expectancy and a greater risk of cancer, heart disease and other diseases," said study coauthor Immaculata De Vivo, an associate professor of medicine at Brigham and Women's Hospital.
 "Certain lifestyle factors like obesity, sugary sodas, and smoking have been found to accelerate telomere shortening, and now our research suggests the Mediterranean diet can slow this shortening."

 It's thought that the antioxidants present in the favored foods protect against cell aging.
-While the researchers didn't find that any specific food provided the silver bullet, they suggest that it was a combination of the components that predicted telomere length.
+While the researchers didn't find that any specific food provided the silver bullet, they suggest it was a combination of the components that predicted telomere length.

 The researchers scored each woman's diet according to how closely it adhered to Mediterranean components.
 What they found was that each one-point change in their grading system equated to an extra year and a half of life.
 A three-point change, the study notes, would correspond to an average 4.5 years of aging, which is comparable to the difference between smokers with non-smokers.